wilfredkisku/NEURAL-ENCODING/README.md

 # Neural Encoding
-In this assigment I have modeled the Neuronal system using a probabilistic approach.
+In this assignment I have modeled the Neuronal system using a probabilistic approach.

+Status : COMPLETED